Challenges are occasions to be creative.

-In this episode, the guest Oliver Heath points out how spending so much time in our homes this year has helped us all realize the close connection that bonds us to nature.
+In this episode, the guest Oliver Heath points out how spending so much time in our homes during quarantine has helped us all realize the close connection that bonds us to nature.

 Even more, the pandemic has highlighted that we are part of nature, not separate from it.

-Biophilic Design translates this idea into design, but the impact of such a strong mindset shift extends to whatever we think and do.
+Biophilic Design translates this idea into design, but its impact actually extends to whatever we think and do.

 EPISODE 2 - MARK SHAYLER